-The Trustee has elected to invest the Scheme's assets through pooled funds.
+The Trustee has elected to invest the Plan's assets through pooled funds.
 The choice of underlying funds is made by the Trustee after taking advice from their investment consultant.
-The Trustee, and the managers of the underlying funds, takes into account ESG factors (including climate change risks) in their decisions in relation to the selection, retention and realisation of investments.
+The Trustee and the managers of the underlying funds take into account ESG factors (including climate change risks) in their decisions in relation to the selection, retention and realisation of investments as follows: